Sadie Holloway is a writer and artist who uses the power of journaling to bring more peace, serenity, and joy into her life.

 - Words, greetings, and phrases in foreign languages

-- A list of treasures that you want your relatives to have after you've passed on.
+- List of treasures that you want your relatives to have after you've passed on.
 If you get this notebook notarized, you can probably add it to your will and estate plan.

-- A list of minor home repairs that can be done in one weekend
+- List of minor home repairs that can be done in one weekend

-- A romantic fantasies journal to share with your spouse when the mood right
+- Romantic fantasies journal to share with your spouse when the mood right

 If none of these journaling ideas appeal to you and you still don't know what to write in your pretty notebooks, perhaps the featured video below will inspire you!
 Just because your notebook may be filled with lined paper, there's no reason you can't fill it up with colorful drawings, paintings, and mixed media collages!
 The possibilities are endless when you can let go of yourself go and just start using your new notebook!

 Researchers also believe that writing on a regular basis makes you smarter!
-Writing in , Dr. Judy Willis posits that "The practice of writing can enhance the brain's intake, processing, retaining, and retrieving of information.
+Dr. Judy Willis writes, "The practice of writing can enhance the brain's intake, processing, retaining, and retrieving of information.
 Through writing, students can increase their comfort with and success in understanding complex material, unfamiliar concepts, and subject-specific vocabulary."
 To learn more about how a daily writing practice can enhance a student's academic performance, read The Brain-Based Benefits of Writing for Math and Science Learning.

 So whether you crack open that pretty notebook and start writing expressively, or you use your journal to track your finances, manage your health, or map out your long term goals, your daily writing practice can help organize your thoughts, and in turn make you feel more emotionally and physically balanced!